kurskiypavel/HappyBurger_wordpress_theme/README.md

 # HappyBurger

-This work is an updating dynamic website to let users to leave a product reviews.
+This work is a wordpress theme to demontrate widget features and page templating.
 More details about implemented features read [here](#implemented-functionality).

 ## Getting Started